• Home

 Black Copper Pullet

 Marans are a medium sized bird giving the impression of a rustic farm hen/rooster.
 Marans legs are lightly feathered, we breed away from excessive leg feathering per SOP.
 None of our Marans are "English type" or clean legged.
 Our Copper Marans lay between a 6-8 on the Marans Club egg chart.
-Because of our breeding program, there is always a 50/50 chance chicks will hatch either Blue Copper or Black Copper.
-The only difference is their striking black or blue plumage.

 Blue Copper Egg (pictured on right)